Hargers/sitelen-pona-ucsur-guide/README.md

 ### Keyman

 [Keyman](https://keyman.com/) is an input engine created by the Summer Institute of Linguistics, which allows for user-designed keyboards and, by extension, input methods.
-It is available on Windows, MacOS, Linux, iOS, iPadOS, Android, and in web browser.
+It is available on Windows, MacOS, Linux, iOS, iPadOS, Android, and in web browsers.
 Four sitelen pona keyboard layouts, implemented by jan Lepeka (`@rebeccargb`), are listed below:

 - For a sitelen pona taso keyboard, you can use: